Table of Contents

 With these steps, you’re well on your way to reclaiming lost revenue and minimizing payment failures.

-What’s the difference between soft declines and hard declines in payment processing?
+What is the difference between a soft decline and a hard decline?